Emanuele98/VOI_BLE_comms/CTU/README.md

 - Then, the *main* task procedes to get all NVS data present in the NVS partition (CTU Static Data).
 - Next, the `main` task initializes the ESP Bluetooth controller (link layer) and VHCI transport layer between NimBLE Host and ESP Bluetooth controller.
 - Afterwards, some of the BLE `host`'s callbacks are set to various callback functions, both of them need to be customized to a specific use case.
     - This implies that whenever the `host` has a reset procedure scheduled, it will call `host_ctrl_on_reset` and proceed accordingly.
+    - It is crucial to wait for `host_ctrl_on_sync` to be called before initiating any BLE procedure

 The next part of `app_main()` involves creating and initializing the peer structure.
-A peer is equivalent to a CRU since all CRUs are servers.
-Use cases that involve multiple CRUs connected simultaneously require most of what a peer structure is able to offer such as:
+A peer is equivalent to a peripeheral, either CRU or A-CTU.
+Use cases that involve multiple peripherals connected simultaneously require most of what a peer structure is able to offer such as:
 - A linked list pointer to the next peer in line
 - BLE related variables
     - Connection handle
     - Discovery process tracker
     - Specific payloads
 - A FreeRTOS task handle
-- A FreeRTOS semaphore handle to manage asynchronous BLE read requests

-Then, all hardware and software modules required by the application are initialized.
+Then, all hardware and software modules required by the application are initialized:
+    - SD CARD
+    - WIFI (+ connection to the MQTT broker)
+    - 2 software timers:
+        - scanning process (every second - can be changed in `PERIODIC_SCAN_TIMER_PERIOD` )
+        - ambient temperature measurements (every 10 seconds - can be changed in `PERIODIC_AMBIENT_TEMP_TIMER` )
+    - NVS data are then retrieved in some local variables (here, the disconnection times is saved in order to wait for a reconnection, e.g. after an alert, even among       reboots)

 The last step is then to run the states module to really manage the CTU dynamically.